eth-cscs/firecrest/examples/jupyterhub/README.md

 ### Setting up the authorization

-To login on JupyterHub and authenticate with FirecREST in the spawner, we need to create an Authorization Code Flow client in the `kcrealm` in Keycloak.
-In [this page](http://localhost:8080/auth/admin/master/console/#/realms/kcrealm/clients) (username: admin, password: admin2), click on "Create" and then on "Select file" choose the [`jhub-client.json`](jhub-client.json) file from the file system.
+For both logging in on JupyterHub and letting the spawner authenticate with FirecREST, we need to create an Authorization Code Flow client in the `kcrealm` in Keycloak.
+In [this page](http://localhost:8080/auth/admin/master/console/#/realms/kcrealm/clients) (username: admin, password: admin2), click on "Create" and then on "Select file".
+A file system explorer window will open.
+Navigate to the demo's directory and choose the [`jhub-client.json`](jhub-client.json) file from the file system.

-Once that's done, the client `jhub-client` can be seen listed on the "Clients" tab.
+Once that's done, the client `jhub-client` can be seen listed on the "Clients" tab of the side panel.

 ### Launching JupyterHub

-The configuration file provided [here](jupyterhub-config.py) has all the setting to use JupyterHub with the our deployment, but the secret for the client we just created must be added on `c.Authenticator.client_secret`.
+The configuration file provided [here](jupyterhub-config.py) has all the setting for using JupyterHub with the our deployment, but the secret for the client we just created must be added on `c.Authenticator.client_secret`.
 The secret can be found in the client's ["Credentials" tab](http://localhost:8080/auth/admin/master/console/#/realms/kcrealm/clients/f969b69d-4aec-4646-bdbe-09a268f52111/credentials).

-JupyterHub can be run with
+Once that's done, JupyterHub can be run with

 ```bash
 . jhub-env/bin/activate